Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats, like many mammals, have an incredible sense of smell that’s approximately 14 times stronger than any human.
 A cat’s keen sense of smell is thanks to the 200 million odor sensors it has in its tiny little nose.
 Compare that to your 5 million or so odor sensors, and you immediately see why your cat’s sense of smell is so keen.
 That leads to many questions about what cats smell, including one in particular; do cats like the smell of vanilla?

 The answer, while not definitive, is that cats don’t like or dislike the smell of vanilla.
 Most cats couldn’t care less about the scent of vanilla, which is not surprising when considering that they’re carnivores.
-Their nose can pick up the smell of vanilla with no problem; it’s simply not as interesting to them as other scents.
+Their nose can pick up the smell of vanilla with no problem; it is simply not as interesting to them as other scents.

-We’ll discuss which aromas are most tempting to cats, how their sense of smell compares to dogs, and more below.
+We’ll discuss which aromas are most tempting to cats, how their sense of smell compares to dogs and more below.

 hepper-cat-paw-dividerWhich Smells Are Cats Most Attracted To?